 It would be more than half a century before she found the answer to that question because in 1931, Ensle’s father was transferred to Bloemfontein and it would be more than 30 years before she visited the Garden Route again.

-In 1963, the family decided to travel with a caravan from Pietermaritzburg to Cape Town along the Garden Route.
-By then it was a comfortable journey on the national tarred road, the N2, but they had almost passed through Sedgefield before they recognized that here was a small village.
+In i963, the family decided to travel with a caravan from Pietermaritzburg to Cape Town along the Garden Route.
+By then it was a comfortable journey on the national tarred road, the N2, but they had almost passed Sedgefield before they recognized they were going through a small village.
 At that time never in her wildest dreams did Ensle Syphus think that they would one day retire to Sedgefield but in 1979, they did!

 Ensle Syphus and husband Matt quickly settled in to village life and became stalwarts of the community.
 Matt was elected to the Town Council where his wide experience as a trigonometrical land surveyor helped him to make significant contributions.
 In 1982 the ex-Sedgefield mayor, Fred Hawkins prevailed upon Ensle to research and document “The History of Sedgefield”.
 He told her that all their records prior to 1968 had been destroyed in a fire.
 It was to be a real challenge because Sedgefield was seldom mentioned with any detail in any South African historical narrative. (except for the Nepaul Shipwreck in 1850 but the place was barely inhabited, mostly farmland and a primitive camping ground near the Swartlvei).
 Sedgefield wasn't named anywhere on the map back then!